 If you are moving into shiny new offices there is a great temptation to start again with your furnishings – they won’t fit anyway, right?
 Times have changed and so have we.
 Think about reupholstering office chairs, think about resurfacing desks, a good lick of paint may transform your tired partitions.
 Try wherever you can to keep hold of your furniture.
 Sometimes it’s just not feasible but before you take a trip to the tip, get a designer in to have a look.

-Finally there’s the question of recycling.
-First remember that someone may well need your old office chairs.
+Finally, there’s the question of recycling.
+First, remember that someone may well need your old office chairs.
 Charities often need furniture and equipment.
 For example the Society of St James, a Southampton homeless charity regularly requests unwanted furniture.
 When people are rehoused they often have nothing at all and the outdated sofa from your breakout room becomes a very welcome addition.
-Secondly if you are buying new furniture, can it be recycled?
-There are many factors involved in recycling furniture but you really want to be sure that it won’t be adding to a landfill mountain in ten years time.
-Finally have you thought about buying secondhand, refurbished furniture?
-There so many companies out there who refurbish office furniture.
+Secondly, if you are buying new furniture, can it be recycled?
+There are many factors involved in recycling furniture but you really want to be sure that it won’t be adding to a landfill mountain in ten years’ time.
+Finally, have you thought about buying secondhand, refurbished furniture?
+There are so many companies out there who refurbish office furniture.
 If you want to make use of refurbished or sustainable office furniture in your schemes, we’re more than happy to source it for you.